blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing 2.md

 ## Questions

 Treaty of Hubaydiyyah (6 AH) / Tawbah is the second last revelation.
+Time: After Battle of Badr, Uhud (defeat), and Trench.
+Battle of Hubaydiyyah tested their faith.

+They wanted to enter Kaaba and perform Tawaf (circumbabulation)

 1. What treaties are being referred to in Verse 1?
 2. Why were treaties necessary?